Many Auditors, One Standard

 Your provider also should check for areas prone to pests, or “hot spots,” around your facility.
 Following are the NPMA’s recommendations on the most common pests found in food processing settings.

 Once your provider completes the site analysis, consult a NPMA matrix for recommendations on service frequency and bait station spacing to help prevent rodents.
 Work with your pest management professional to make ongoing adjustments as needed.
-The universal standards mandate at least a quarterly audit.
+The universal standards mandate at least a quarterly third-party audit.

 Your pest management professional should inspect for insects on a monthly basis, at least, and make recommendations accordingly.
 For stored-product pest prevention, the NPMA recommends pheromone traps, which lure pests to a sticky trap using synthetic versions of pests’ own biological pheromones.
 Should you suspect an infestation, the bottom line from a food safety standpoint is you need to immediately isolate any infested materials.
 From a business standpoint, you want to keep product loss to a minimum.
 If stored-product pests are found, always determine the source before acting to help reduce product loss and save money.

 NPMA guidelines recommend using fly lights, which trap and monitor flying insects.
 Fly lights must be checked weekly for potential infestations.
 Sticky traps should be monitored monthly and the sticky material replaced each visit.

 The guidelines recommend Insect Growth Regulators, or IGRs, to help reduce adult populations of crawling insects.
 Regardless of the treatment method, make sure to use products labeled for use at your facility to prevent food contamination.

 Birds can contaminate your plant’s product and create hazardous conditions.
 Your provider should alert you to any areas susceptible to bird infestations, and you should always approve the use of any wire, net device or material used to prevent roosting.
 Additional information on bird control can be found on pestworld.org in the NPMA Resource Center.